tsunami416604/azure-docs.hu-hu/articles/storage/blobs/data-lake-storage-known-issues.md

 ## <a name="azure-storage-explorer"></a>Azure Storage Explorer

-Csak a vagy `1.6.0` újabb verziókat használja.
+Csak a vagy újabb verziókat használja  `1.6.0`   .

 <a id="explorer-in-portal" />